lawkee48/TinkerOS-ROS/built-onnxruntime-for-raspberrypi-linux-master/built-onnxruntime-for-raspberrypi-linux-master/README.md

-## About this repository

-[ONNX Runtime](https://github.com/microsoft/onnxruntime) is a cross-platform, high performance scoring engine for ML models.
-You can get Python bindings for Linux, Windows, Mac on x64 and arm64 platform from [pypi](https://pypi.org/project/onnxruntime/#files).
 The project does not provide pre-built packages for Raspbery Pi Linux 32bit (ARM32v7) as of today.
 Instead it has an instruction on [how to build ONNX Runtime from the source code](https://github.com/microsoft/onnxruntime/blob/master/BUILD.md).

-Building package takes a lot of time.
+Building packages takes 5-6 hours of time.
 This repository provides pre-built Python ONNX Runtime packages for Raspberry pi for convenience.

 There is NO WARRANTY of any kind at all.